dlomaxw/shinebebright/replit.md

 - **Framer Motion integration** for smooth animations and transitions
 - **Local asset management** for property images to improve reliability and loading performance
 - **Admin authentication flow** with protected routes and session management
+- **OpenAI API integration** with proper error handling and fallback systems for property recommendations

-The application is designed to be deployment-ready on Replit with proper environment variable configuration for the database connection and complete admin functionality for property management.
+The application is designed to be deployment-ready on Replit with proper environment variable configuration for the database connection, OpenAI API key, and complete admin functionality for property management with AI-powered recommendations.